 Unless such meaning in inconsistent with the context, the following terms shall, throughout these Terms, have the meanings respectively ascribed to them, namely:

-2.4 “Company” shall mean Krannich Solar Energy (Pty) Ltd;
+2.4.
+“Company” shall mean Krannich Solar Energy (Proprietary) Limited;

 3.1 The singular shall include the plural and vice versa;